-The point of this section of the website must be very clear; as good and nice as it is to learn about ADHD, the wonderful “ahaaa…” moments when behaviour or events suddenly make sense, at the end of the day, you have to do something about it!
+The point of this section of the website must be very clear; as good and nice as it is to learn about ADHD, have the wonderful “ahaaa…” moments when behaviour or events suddenly make sense, at the end of the day, you have to do something about it!

 The sections listed below contain the most important and beneficial things you can do about starting to lead a contented and productive life.
 There are others of course, but these will deliver the the quickest and most sustainable results.

 ADHD is a convoluted condition, made more complex by the environment the ADDer has been in, and is in now.

 When it comes to treating ADHD, the most important consideration is not the symptoms, it's the impairments, in other words, how the condition prevents or impacts you from leading a contented and productive life.

 There are a number of different symptom forms available.
 We analyse the Copeland forms, using between 3 and 6 forms per child.
 We prepare multiple-questionnaire reports to assist medical professionals in making more accurate diagnoses

 We have developed comprehensive, gender and group-specific impairment assessments for teenagers and adults.
 So besides the different male and female versions, there is one for non-working adult females, and one for currently working females, and one for adult men.
 The questions are adapted to be relevant to the different groups.

 Today we provide one-on-one coaching via Skype or Zoom to clients world wide - this works very well, better in many aspects than one-one-one at home or the workplace.
 The most important benefit of using digital communication apps is that the client does the coaching in their own environment.

 You can view a document that sets out the process of ADHD coaching, why we work with as much of the clients environment as possible - all family members and teachers - unless absolutely impossible

 Talks and Workshops